-144. As the Jones Day report identifies other discrepancies and calls for further investigation, the full extent of Defendants omissions and inaccuracies is still not known.
+- 144. As the Jones Day report identifies other discrepancies and calls for further investigation, the full extent of Defendants omissions and inaccuracies is still not known.
 Defendants have never made their survey responses nor the data on which they relied and excluded public.
 Defendants knew the data submissions were fraudulent, and concealed the fraud to protect their reputation and financial interests.
-USC's December 15, 2022 announcement that it would withdraw from the rankings, rather than accept a ranking based on complete data, indicates that Defendants always intended to withhold this information from the public, and wish to continue to do so.

-145. Class members who were enrolled in a USC Rossier online graduate program outside of the applicable statute of limitations could not have discovered through the exercise of reasonable diligence that Defendants were concealing the conduct complained of herein and submitting fraudulent data to US News.

-146. For these reasons, all applicable statutes of limitations have been tolled by operation of the discovery rule with respect to all claims set forth below.
+USC's December 15, 2022 announcement that it would withdraw from the rankings, rather than accept a ranking based on complete data, indicates that Defendants always intended to withhold this information from the public, and wish to continue to do so. - 145.
+Class members who were enrolled in a USC Rossier online graduate program outside of the applicable statute of limitations could not have discovered through the exercise of reasonable diligence that Defendants were concealing the conduct complained of herein and submitting fraudulent data to US News. - 146.
+For these reasons, all applicable statutes of limitations have been tolled by operation of the discovery rule with respect to all claims set forth below.
 And all applicable statutes of limitation have also been tolled by Defendants' knowing and active fraudulent concealment of the facts alleged herein throughout the time period relevant to this action.

-FIRST CAUSE OF ACTION

-Violations of False Advertising Law (California Business and Professions Code § 17500) (Untrue or Misleading Representations) By Plaintiffs and on Behalf of the Class Against Defendants USC and 2U
+FIRST CAUSE OF ACTION Violations of Civil Code § 1770 (Consumer Legal Remedies Act) By Plaintiffs and on Behalf of the Class Against Defendants USC and 2U

-- 147. Plaintiffs restate and incorporates by reference the allegations in all paragraphs above as though fully set forth herein. - 148.
-From a date unknown to Plaintiffs and continuing to the present, Defendants USC and 2U have and continue to engage in, including by aiding and abetting each other, acts or practices that constitute violations of Business and Professions Code § 17500 et seq., by making or causing to be made untrue or misleading statements with the intent to induce members of the public to purchase Defendants' services, namely online graduate education programs at USC Rossier.
+- 147. Plaintiffs restate and incorporate by reference the allegations in all Paragraphs above as though fully set forth herein. - 148.
+From a date unknown to Plaintiffs and continuing to the present, Defendants USC and 2U have and continue to engage in, including by aiding and abetting each other, practices that violate the Consumer Legal Remedies Act, Civil Code

-28 | 67 Ex.
-B, (IV.B)
+Ex.
+B, §IV.B.